codyfrehr/xpdf-api/README.md

 -

 ## todo:
+- in the future, make PdfTextTool extend Callable so that users of sdk can run asynchronously if they would prefer? need to explore more on this topic... https://www.baeldung.com/java-single-thread-executor-service in general, need a way better understanding of threading concepts, and how that would play into manual process we run, and how native xpdf lib would be affected
+- in PdfTextTool.process(), do we even need ExecutorService to accomplish what it is we are trying to accomplish? maybe we can instead post this question to stackoverflow, to learn a little more and get some decent feedback.
+- decide on package "version" and cleanup corresponding @since javadoc tags
+- javadoc...
+  need to get plugin working that generates javadoc artifact (html pages) issues seem to arise in javadocs when you reference this library from other projects. for example, in xpdf-apis project, you get a bunch of broken links for types in the "common" package. those same links are NOT broken when we just exclude javadoc artifact from process altogether.
+- another javadoc issue...
+  should javadocs link to external website that will host javadocs? in other official javadocs, you can click a link to open up full docs for some type in your browser. is that an actual website hosting those docs?? or does it just open the html from the javadoc artifact?
 - you should password protect your ssh keys. especially when you go live with servers. otherwise, hacker with access to your keys will have passwordless access to your repos
 - figure out best place to put xpdf binaries
 - configure Service to use correct binaries (windows/mac/linux) based on OS